Although I work eclectically, I would describe myself primarily as "an

 feeling lonely, unseen, and mistrustful of others.
 I believe that in

-order for genuine healing to occur, these attachment traumas have to
+order for genuine healing to occur, these attachment traumas have

-be addressed, understood, and experienced differently.
-Psychotherapy
+to be addressed, understood, and experienced differently.

-offers a perfect opportunity to do this.
+Psychotherapy offers a perfect opportunity to do this.

-The issue then becomes, how can someone feel safe being open and
+The issue then becomes, how can someone feel safe being open

-from someone who knows the territory.
+with help from someone who knows the territory.

 In all of my work, the most important aspect is that the client,